marcoHomeStudio/ESP8266_4Output-OTA-with-Arduino-IDE/README.md

 MQTT password
 MQTT client id
-MQTT Publish topic: Topic used by the device as publish channel MQTT Subscribe topic Topic used by the device as subscribe channel Output0 friendly name Friendly name diplay on the http interface Reverse
+MQTT Publish topic: Topic used by the device as publish channel MQTT Subscribe topic: Topic used by the device as subscribe channel Output0 friendly name: Friendly name diplay on the http interface
+Reverse: check box, Reverse mode of the GPIO

 the ***MQTT1 Publish topic*** and the ***mqtt1Topic2*** is used as subscribed channel.